AndreMaz/transformer-pointer-critic/Arch_Rationale.md

     ],
 ```

-> Note: For more info see [Neural Combinatorial Optimization with Reinforcement Learning](https://arxiv.org/pdf/1611.09940.pdf) and [A Pointer Network Based Deep Learning Algorithm for 0-1 Knapsack Problem](https://ieeexplore.ieee.org/document/8377505)
+> Note: For more info see [A Pointer Network Based Deep Learning Algorithm for 0-1 Knapsack Problem](https://ieeexplore.ieee.org/document/8377505).

 Assuming that at first decoding step the Pointer-Network "pointed" at Item 2, represented as [7., 1/7],  the decoder's input for the next decoding step would be updated to: